Skip to content

 • Update or add documentation (including this guide) when behavior changes.

-• Ensure make test and make lint pass before submitting.
+• Ensure hatch test -c --all and hatch run all pass before submitting.

 Thanks for contributing to ANFIS Toolbox!
 If you have questions, open a discussion or issue on GitHub.